Career Definition for a Health Administrator

 Social and community service managers direct and manage community education, health and recreation programs.
 These managers prepare proposals for program funding and determine what programs are needed in an area.
 The minimum education requirement is a bachelor's degree in social work or a related field, and experience in community services is required.

-The BLS reported that the median annual salary for social and community service managers was $63,530 as of May 2015.
-The BLS projects that his field will grow at a faster-than-average rate of 10% from 2014 to 2024.
+The BLS reported that the median annual salary for social and community service managers was $64,100 as of May 2017.
+The BLS projects that his field will grow at a much-faster-than-average rate of 18% from 2016 to 2026.